Periods After Pregnancy

 - You may experience more or less cramping than usual.

-- You have fever
+- A fever

-- You are experiencing severe are sudden bouts of pain
+- Severe and sudden bouts of pain

-- You have foul-smelling discharge
+- A foul-smelling discharge

-- You experience any pain while urinating
+- Pain while urinating

-- You have a severe headache
+- A severe headache

 Misconceptions About Periods After Childbirth

-Also Read: Kegel Exercises after Delivery
+Also Read: Kegel Exercises After Delivery